Traffic Flow Optimisation for Lifelong Multi-Agent Path Finding: Traffic Congestion Reasoning for MAPF

 Once each agent has a path we call the procedure \textsf{PathRefinement} (lines~\ref{alg:tpath:refine_begin}-\ref{alg:tpath:refine_end}).
 This iterated method selects (at random) a subset of agents $|S|$ whose paths will be replanned, so as to improve their goal arrival time.
 The function \textsf{Replan} (lines~\ref{alg:tpath:replan_begin}-\ref{alg:tpath:replan_end}) removes the paths of selected agents from the stored flows and computes a new path for each agent $a \in S$ followed by updating flows, continuing until a termination condition is met (= max iterations).

-\ignore{ We then compute the traffic weights for each directed edge and recompute the shortest paths for each agent.
-Unlike the TAP this process is not guaranteed to converge\pjs{Check TAP converges}, since the cost update is non-smooth, so we need to cut the process after some number of iterations.
-For our experiments we use X? iterations. } We end with a \emph{time independent} path for each agent, that tries to take into account likely delays caused by congestion.
+We end with a \emph{time independent} path for each agent, that tries to take into account likely delays caused by congestion.
 Next, we discuss how these paths can be used to improve PIBT performance for one-shot and lifelong MAPF.